How To Hire A D&I Lead And Set Them Up For Success

 LinkedIn data revealed that the number of individuals across the globe working in a head of diversity role more than doubled, with 107% growth in the last five years.

 D&I leads come in a range of job titles, such as Head of Diversity, Director of Diversity or Chief Diversity Officer.
 Whatever you choose to call them, their responsibilities remain the same.
 These leaders will play a crucial role in instigating changes within an organisation and steering them to a fairer, more inclusive place of work.

-Roles for D&I leads have grown four times faster compared to HR roles in the last five years, with 33% more D&I roles posted on job boards in June this year compared with the year prior.
+Roles for D&I leads have grown four times faster compared to HR roles in the last five years, with 33% more D&I roles posted on job boards in June in 2020 compared with the year prior.
 This increased focus on diversity and inclusion can also be seen from a recent PwC survey, which revealed that 2 in 3 companies are collecting ethnicity data or other relevant diversity measures.
 Diversity and inclusion leads are often new roles for many businesses, and hiring them and setting them up for success is a new challenge that a lot of executives are facing.

 How To Hire A D&I Lead

 2020 was a difficult year for recruitment and hiring new employees.
 We have already looked into the challenges of onboarding new team members during COVID-19, but hiring a new unique role like D&I lead offers new complications.
 It is important that you think about how you can set up the role in a way that will actually make a difference within your business.